 Living in Japan for years now, the romanisation of this town makes me want to crack up everytime.
 Fortunately, the Chinese meaning is not even remotely related.
 Chikan, made up of the characters red and pit, was historically the administrative center of Kaiping, and prospered as one of the largest market towns in South China in the 1930s.
 Until a few years ago, it was a picturesque old town on the banks of the Tan River, and the site of a movie studio.
 Now, it is literally a hole.
 (At least, temporarily).

-As of mid-2018, the town has been deserted, as the government plans to renovate all the historic homes over at least 5 years.
+As of mid-2018, the town has been deserted.
+The government plans to renovate all the historic homes over at least five years.
 We discovered this the hard way – after boarding bus #616 and paying the fare, and only after paying the fare, did the driver inform us that the place was closed off.
 Since we were on the bus already, we rode the 40 minutes there and alighted to find scaffolding, barricades and half-demolished buildings amidst dust, dust and dust.

 Still, it provided for some interesting photo opportunities, so it wasn’t a complete loss.
 Especially since I do have a bit of a haikyo explorer streak in me.